barakedry/live-replica/README.md

         const lrController = new LiveReplicaController(this);

-        lrController.watch(replica); // updates element on replica state changes and unwatch on disconnectedCallback
+        // updates element on replica changes and unwatch on disconnectedCallback lrController.watch(replica);

-        lrController.watch(replica, 'some.path.inside'); // updates element only when anything inside 'some.path.inside' changes and unwatch on disconnectedCallback
+        // updates element only when 'some.path.inside' changes and unwatch on disconnectedCallback lrController.watch(replica, 'some.path.inside');

-        // optionally include a watch callback to be called on state changes lrController.watch(replica, (replica) => {
+        // optionally provide a watch callback to be called on state changes lrController.watch(replica, 'some.path', (diff) => {
-            console.log(replica.data);
+            if (!diff?.inside) {
+                return false; // returning false will prevent the element from updating }
         });

-        // it is very likley that you will
     }

     render() {